Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Weyl metrizability and CR submanifolds

 Carrying out the same steps in order to relate two projective connections in a projective structure $[\nabla]$ leads to \eqref{eq:proj-equiv}, from which it follows that two conformal connections $\nabla^1$ and $\nabla^2$ are projectively equivalent if and only if their respective connection forms $\omega^i_j$ and $R^*_q\omega^i_j$ are related by

 for some functions $r_0,r_1,r_2$ on $\cC_0.$ Thus, the projective equivalence of two conformal connections $\nabla^1$ and $\nabla^2$ for $[g]$ implies

-Summing over $i,j,$ one obtains $r_k=\tfrac 3{4}q_k.$ Subsequent insertion into \eqref{eq:q-r} and lowering the indices using $\ve_{ij}$, one can skew-symmetrize both sides to obtain $q_0=q_1=q_2=0.$ \end{proof} Now we can state the main theorem of this article. \begin{theorem} Given an oriented projective structure $[\nabla]$ on a 3-manifold $M,$ there is a one-to-one correspondence between conformal structures $[g]$ with respect to which $[\nabla]$ is Weyl metrizable and Levi nondegenerate CR submanifolds of hypersurface type that are transverse to the Levi kernel of $\cTT$ whose fundamental binary quartic is either zero or has a repeated root of multiplicity four and satisfy \eqref{eq:nondege-conformal} for $\ve= 1$ or $-1$ with respect to the canonical CR connection described in Proposition \ref{prop:Weyl-structre-cr-submanifolds} \end{theorem}
+Summing over $i,j,$ one obtains $r_k=\tfrac 3{4}q_k.$ Subsequent insertion into \eqref{eq:q-r} and comparing both sides yields $q_0=q_1=q_2=0.$ \end{proof} Now we can state the main theorem of this article. \begin{theorem} Given an oriented projective structure $[\nabla]$ on a 3-manifold $M,$ there is a one-to-one correspondence between conformal structures $[g]$ with respect to which $[\nabla]$ is Weyl metrizable and 5-dimensional Levi nondegenerate CR submanifolds of hypersurface type that are transverse to the Levi kernel of the 7-dimensional twistor bundle, $\cTT,$ whose fundamental binary quartic is either zero or has a repeated root of multiplicity four and satisfy the non-integrability condition \eqref{eq:nondege-conformal} for $\ve= 1$ or $-1$ with respect to the canonical CR connection described in Proposition \ref{prop:Weyl-structre-cr-submanifolds} \end{theorem}

 \begin{proof} By Proposition \ref{prop:necessary-cond-weyl-metr}, we only need to prove the sufficiency part.
-By the proof of Proposition \ref{prop:Weyl-structre-cr-submanifolds}, a holomorphic section $\tilde t\colon N\to \cTT, N\subset \PP_+ T^*M,$ defines a nondegenerate CR structure on $N$ with a canonical CR connection whose fundamental binary quartic has coefficients \eqref{eq:C_is-hol-sec}.
+By the proof of Proposition \ref{prop:Weyl-structre-cr-submanifolds}, a holomorphic section $\tilde t\colon N\to \cTT, N\subset \PP_+ T^*M,$ defines a nondegenerate CR structure on $N$ with a canonical CR connection whose fundamental binary quartic has coefficients \eqref{eq:C_is-hol-sec}, together with an inclusion $\iota_{012}\colon\cP_2\to\cP$ which is a $\mathrm{CO}(2)\times\RR^+$-reduction of the Cartan bundle for the projective structure $[\nabla]$.

 The condition \eqref{eq:nondege-conformal} for the CR connection in Proposition \ref{prop:Weyl-structre-cr-submanifolds} gives

 Thus, by \eqref{eq:necess-cond-1}, we assume $Y_2\neq 0.$ It is a straightforward calculation to find the differential relations